AzureMarker/pihole-api/README.md

 # Pi-hole API

-Work in progress HTTP API for Pi-hole.
+An HTTP API for Pi-hole.
 The API reads FTL's shared memory so it can directly read the statistics FTL generates.
-This API is the replacement for most of FTL's socket/telnet API, as well as the PHP API of the pre-5.0 web interface.
+This API is the replacement for most of FTL's socket/telnet API, as well as the PHP API of the old web interface.

 ## Getting Started (Development)

 - Install Rust: https://www.rust-lang.org/tools/install
-    - Currently the project uses Rust nightly.
-The exact version used is stored in [`rust-toolchain`](rust-toolchain).
-The version should be detected and used automatically when you run a Rust command in the project directory, such as `cargo check` (this is a feature of `rustup`)
     - After installing, make sure the Rust tools are on your PATH:
       ```
       source ~/.cargo/env